Wednesday, August 15, 2012

 cover photo by Steven B. Smith

 Crisis Chronicles Press is overjoyed to announce the release of as she unbends, a new poetry chapbook by Jolynne M Hudnell.
 Published 1 August 2012, as she unbends is 27 pages, hand assembled, 8.5 x 5.5" saddle staple bound with a green-gold card stock cover, black endpapers and white pages.
 Inkjet printed.
 Approximately 80 copies in print.
-Available for only $7 from Crisis Chronicles Press, 3431 George Avenue, Parma, Ohio 44134 USA.
+Available for only $7 from Crisis Chronicles Press, 535 Parkside Boulevard, Cleveland, Ohio 44143 USA.

 Click here to see ratings of as she unbends at Goodreads.